WellingtonCarneiroBarbosa/knn-in-php/README.md

 ];
 ```

-<i>Note that all items have 4 indexes.
-This is a limitation of this algorithm because all items must have the same number of indexes, or it will not work :/</i>
+<i>!
+Note that all items have 4 indexes.
+All items must have the same number of indexes, or it will not work</i>

 4. Instantiate the class in a variable <br>
 <i>The last parameter passed is the number of indexes that ALL items have.</i>